eduval/devops-pipeline-firebase-aws/README.md

 sudo dnf install -y jenkins
 sudo systemctl enable --now jenkins
 ```
+What each command does:
+- wget downloads files (used to get the Jenkins repo config).
+- Adds Jenkins repo so dnf can find the Jenkins package.
+- Imports the GPG key to verify package integrity.
+- Installs and starts the Jenkins service.

 # Open Required Ports in EC2 Security Group
 - Port 22 (SSH)